National Institute of Mental Health (NIMH) indicates that Bipolar Disorder is a very common condition.

-Once we talk more about your particular situation then we’ll be able to find the life insurance solution that WILL work well for you.
+Once we talk more about your particular situation, then I’ll be able to find the life insurance solution that WILL work well for you.

-One last thing to remember about rating classes: your assigned rating is not based strictly on the Bipolar diagnosis.
+One last thing to remember about rate classes: your assigned rating is not based strictly on the Bipolar diagnosis.

 There are many other influences on your rate class, including secondary health issues, a risky lifestyle, and tobacco use.